snowplow-archive/snowplow.github.com/_posts/2014-03-11-building-an-event-grammar-understanding-context.md

 Additionally, it is possible to _derive_ new context from one or more pieces of existing context.
 Here is an illustration of this:

-<< IMAGE >>
+[derived]: [derived]

 As you can see here, we collect `ip_address` and `collector_tstamp` as pieces of secondary context in the collector.
 Then in the Enrichment phase, we are able to derive a new set of geographical context (`geo_country`, `geo_region` etc) by performing a MaxMind geo-IP lookup on the user's `ip_address`.

 To push this example further: we could potentially then use the `collector_stamp`, `geo_latitude` and `geo_longitude` to derive meteorological context from that information.
 This is not an Enrichment currently supported by Snowplow, but it is a great example of a second-order derived context.

-<h2><a name="sources">One man's context...</a></h2>
+<h2><a name="prepositions">One man's context...</a></h2>

 There's one more complexity I'd like to discuss before wrapping up, which could be summed up by:

 _One event's context is another event's object (or subject or...)_

-Let's demonstrate this by comparing two different events:
+Let's demonstrate this by comparing two events.
+In the first, a customer is viewing a web page:

-<< IMAGE >>

-The first event is simple: a customer is viewing a web page.
-The second event is a little more complex: the customer is adding an item to their basket - but they are still on a web page, which now serves as spatial context for the event.
+[view]: [view]

+In the second event, the customer is now adding an item to their basket:

+[add]: [add]

+But crucially, in the second event, the customer is still on a web page.
+This web page is no longer the direct object of the event - but it is still relevant information: it gives us spatial context, on where the event took place.

 Thus we can see that one event's direct object becomes context for another event; in both events, we are modelling some kind of `web_page` entity, but it serves different functions in both events.

 We introduced a closely-related concept in our blog post [Towards Universal Event Analytics] [towards-universal-analytics] with talk of prepositional objects:

 _the first player (Subject) kills (Verb) the second player (Direct Object) _using a nailgun_ (Prepositional Object)_

-As we evolve our event grammar further, we will need to consider whether prepositional objects and context should be treated separately, or merged into one broader bucket.
+As we evolve our event grammar further, we will need to consider whether prepositional objects and context should be treated separately, or merged into one broader concept.

 <h2><a name="conclusion">The power of context</a></h2>